monchopena/bdunk/_posts/2012-05-08-varnish-ssl.markdown

-Date: 8 May 2012
+---
+layout: post
+title:  "Varnish SSL"
+date:   2012-05-08 00:00:00 +0200
-Categories: systems, nginx
+categories: systems, nginx
-Summary: Varnish does not support SSL.
+summary: Varnish does not support SSL.
 How can we solve this: with Nginx.
-Read more: Show me more

-# Varnish SSL
+---

 [Varnish][varnish-web] it makes your web site go faster and has good tools like "varnishlog".
 But there is a problem not supports SSL ([this is the official explanation][varnish-ssl]).